REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 ## Task 4: Robustness and seed rediscovery

-Working on this task requires that the second pipeline run performing the leave-one-out analysis is completed.
+Working on this task requires that the second pipeline run, performing the leave-one-out analysis, be completed.
-If this is tha case, reopen the MultiQC report to have the updated results.
+If this is the case, reopen the MultiQC report to have the updated results.

 **Using the MultiQC report, answer the following questions:**

-Which method is most robust towards the leave-one-out seed set perturbation?
+Which method is most robust to the leave-one-out seed set perturbation?

 <details markdown="1">
 <summary> Solution </summary>